I grew up in a home where when things broke, they stayed broken.

 Sometimes five times.
 Once or twice as many as ten.

-But one afternoon, things went terrible wrong.
+But one afternoon, things went terribly wrong in another part of my kitchen.

 While cleaning the gas stovetop, a burner began clicking—though I had turned nothing on.

 I couldn’t get them out.
 I tried.
-Panicked.
-Cried.
-Prayed.

 In that order.